paranext/paranext-extension-word-list/README.md

 ### Configure extension details

-This section is a more compact version of the [`Your first extension` guide](https://github.com/paranext/paranext-extension-template/wiki/Your-First-Extension).
+This section is a more compact version of the [`Your first extension` guide](https://github.com/paranext/paranext-extension-word-list/wiki/Your-First-Extension).

 #### Search and replace placeholders

-- **Search for:** paranext-extension-template **Replace with:** your-extension-name
+- **Search for:** paranext-extension-word-list **Replace with:** your-extension-name
 - **Search for:** Extension Template
   **Replace with:** Your Extension